Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 9+ Ranger

-You can expend one use of your *Favoured Foe* to cast *Haste* once without expending a spell slot.
+You can expend one use of your *Favoured Foe* to cast *[:spell-level-3: Haste]* once without expending a spell slot.

 ---